A Mathematician's Apology

-A Mathematician's Apology is a 1940 essay by British mathematician G. H. Hardy, which offers a defence of the pursuit of mathematics.
-Central to Hardy's "apology" – in the sense of a formal justification or defence (as in Plato's Apology of Socrates) – is an argument that mathematics has value independent of possible applications.
-Hardy located this value in the beauty of mathematics, and gave some examples of and criteria for mathematical beauty.
-The book also includes a brief autobiography, and gives the layman an insight into the mind of a working mathematician.
+A Mathematician's Apology is a 1940 essay by British mathematician G. H. Hardy which defends the pursuit of mathematics for its own sake.
+Central to Hardy's "apology" – in the sense of a formal justification or defence (as in Plato's Apology of Socrates) – is an argument that mathematics has value independent of its applications.
+Hardy located this value in what he called the beauty of mathematics and gave some examples of and criteria for mathematical beauty.
+The book also includes a brief autobiography which gives insight into the mind of a working mathematician.

 Background

-Hardy felt the need to justify his life's work in mathematics at this time mainly for two reasons.
-Firstly, at age 62, Hardy felt the approach of old age (he had survived a heart attack in 1939) and the decline of his mathematical creativity and skills.
+Hardy wished to justify his life's work in mathematics for two reasons.
+Firstly, having survived a heart attack and being at the age of 62, Hardy knew that he was approaching old age and that his mathematical creativity and skills were declining.